 I am a proud graduate from Sullivan East High.
 I feel like it was a great high school to attend!
 I have many great memories from my four years there and I feel that I was properly prepared for college.
 I graduated from a private college thanks to the education I received first from Sullivan East.
 The teachers and staff are very down to earth and they care about the students well being.
 Many other schools in the Bristol area are very political in the advancement of their students but Sullivan East places advancement in the hands of the students work ethic.
 I am very grateful to have attended Sullivan East and would recommend it to anyone.

 Sullivan East High School is a public high school in Bluff City.
-The principal of Sullivan East High School is Angela Buckles, whose e-mail is Bucklesa@hotmail.com.
-967 students go to Sullivan East High School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
-51% of the 967 students here get reduced lunch prices.
-The ratio of students to teachers at Sullivan East High School is 16:1.
+The principal of Sullivan East High School is Angela Buckles and can be contacted at Bucklesa@hotmail.com.
+922 students go to Sullivan East High School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+50% of the 922 students here are paying reduced lunch prices.
+The student to teacher ratio at Sullivan East High School is 16:1.
 Brookside Academy is one of the nearest high schools.